 - Return the cakes to the freezer for at least one more hour.

-- When the cakes are frozen solid, start to melt the chocolate and shortening together.
+- When the cakes are frozen solid, start to melt the 10 oz. dark dipping chocolate and 2 Tablespoons shortening together.

 - It is best to pull the petit fours out of the freezer in small batches.
 Place one on the end of a fork and use a spoon to coat the exterior in melted chocolate.
 Scoot the chocolate coated cake onto a sheet of wax or parchment paper to set.
 If using sprinkles, apply immediately.
 Then continue working until all of the petit fours are coated.